- 2012 Arthur T. Everham Safety Award

 - Many in-ground utilities requiring hydro-excavation

-No incidents or accidents occured on this project.
+No incidents or accidents occurred on this project.
 The entire team functioned as a unit with the work and safety planning and project execution.

 Three views of drill string